 These little trees are simple to make and I made them in several sizes.

-I added some small LED candles to the inside of my winter village houses to complete the scene.
+Add some small LED candles to the inside of your Christmas village houses to give them a warm glow in the evening.

 Do you like learning budget friendly ways to spruce up your home?
 Follow me on PINTEREST.
 Did you know that you can hover over the images below, click on the red Pinterest circle and save this idea for later?
 Give it a try below and save these ideas to your DIY Crafts Board or Holiday Crafts Board on Pinterest.